Twinklebear/lfwatch/README.md

 //Initialize SDL before creating the watcher lfw::Watcher watcher;
-//Watch for file writes in 'some_directory' watcher.watch("some_directory", lfw::Notify::CHANGE_LAST_WRITE);
+//Watch for file writes in 'some_directory'
+//Note: you can OR multiple filters together to watch for multiple events watcher.watch("some_directory", lfw::Notify::CHANGE_LAST_WRITE);

 //In your update loop notify the watcher to update itself